lilyxia99/triad.build/README.md

 ## Why I want to build this

-I just moved to this place after breaking up with my girlfriend.
-I am devastated to know more friends!!!
+I just moved to this place after breaking up with my ex-girlfriend. (🙅‍♀️don't date ppl who r younger than u...although this is self-contradictory) I am devastated to know more friends!!!

 ## How do I add my events to this website?

 You have two options!

-1. Email me at leileixiawork@gmail.com with a Google Calendar you'd like to share :)
+1. Email me at leileixiawork@gmail.com with a Google Calendar you'd like to share :)🙅‍♀️
 2. Fork this project and open a pull request with your changes added to ~~/assets/event_sources.json

 todo: make this into a page on triad.build so it's more accessible